-MPsych (Clinical) BPsych (Hons)
+MPsych (Clinical) BPsych (Hons) MAPS

 Her passion is working with all ages, assisting adults, children and adolescents.
 She brings with her a distinct understanding and ability to communicate effectively with her younger clients.
-Taking the time to really understand the impact that experiences can have on a child’s development, Kya is devoted to help them build a strong foundation for their future.
+Taking the time to really understand the impact that experiences can have on a child’s development, Kaja is devoted to help them build a strong foundation for their future.

-Her level of expertise is evident in the broad range of presentations she treats: OCD, phobias, social anxiety, generalised anxiety, separation anxiety, Panic Disorder, sleep disorders, depression, stress management, parenting support and behavioural challenges in children and adolescents.
+Her level of expertise is evident in the broad range of presentations she treats: OCD, phobias, social anxiety, generalised anxiety, separation anxiety, panic disorder, sleep disorders, depression, stress management, parenting support and behavioural challenges in children and adolescents.

-Kya’s accomplishments include research into how people with Intellectual Disability (ID) engage with death.
+Kaja’s accomplishments include research into how people with Intellectual Disability (ID) engage with death.
 This investigation encompassed the “Dying to Talk” program which helped support workers engage people with ID in talking about death.
 It was found that people with ID have the capacity to understand dying and that much of this understanding comes from being engaged in rituals and related discussions.
 Research indicated that those with ID can identify a range of emotions in many different facets of death, and they are aware that they need to seek social support to deal with these emotions.
 It became clear throughout the research that those studied largely have the capacity to choose, make wishes and specific plans for this stage in their life.

 In addition to this research, Kaja has several years’ experience working in disability support with children and adolescents, and has also worked with young adults (12-25 years) and their families in public mental health, helping clients with severe mental illnesses and psychosis to manage and develop purpose in their life.